rishabhh23/quiz_app/README.md

 Challenges faced:

+1. Storing the state of the correct answers and the fetched API : used local storage of the web browser for this.
-1. Designing the timer : used online resources to overcome this.
+2. Designing the timer : used online resources to overcome this.
+3. Routing logic : used react router DOM.